Security · Last updated 2026-04-30

 Magellan and AI safety

 Magellan is BYO key on every tier.
-Operators configure their own API key for the AI provider they choose — Anthropic, OpenAI, or any OpenAI-compatible endpoint such as Ollama or LM Studio.
-Prompts and responses pass directly between your client and your chosen AI provider; they do not flow through ShellYard's infrastructure.
+Configure your own API key for the AI provider you choose: Anthropic, OpenAI, Google Gemini, or any OpenAI-compatible endpoint such as Ollama, LM Studio, vLLM, or OpenRouter.

 Vulnerability disclosure